recteq RT-700 WiFi Pellet Grill vs Traeger Pro 780 WiFi Pellet Grill

 Frequently Asked Questions

-Yes, both grills use standard wood pellets, and you're not locked into brand-specific fuel.
-However, Traeger manufactures their own pellet line while recteq doesn't, so Traeger users often have easier access to brand pellets in retail stores.
-Any food-grade hardwood pellets work in both grills.
+Yes, both use standard wood pellets and you're not locked into brand-specific fuel.
+Traeger makes their own pellet line and you'll find them everywhere. recteq doesn't manufacture pellets, so there's no "recteq brand" to buy.
+Any food-grade hardwood pellets work perfectly in both grills.

 Related Comparisons